pudding-fox/FoxTunes/README.md

 * ParametricEqualizer - A ten band parametric equalizer.
 * ReplayGain - Canculate and utilize replay gain meta data for tracks and albums: https://github.com/aidan-g/BASS_REPLAY_GAIN
   * Can calculate on demand (per track) if you don't mind waiting a moment for playback.
+* Ratings - 1-5 based star rating system with several controls for viewing and editing.
 * Resampler - SOXR based high quality configurable resampler.
 Can perform up/down sampling: https://github.com/aidan-g/BASS_SOX
 * SQLite - Use SQLite for database functions.
 * SimpleMetaData - A meta data provider using the file path and regular expressions.
 Recommended for older systems.
+* Spectrum - A simple spectrum visualization.
 * SqlServer - Use Microsoft SQL Server for database functions.
+* Statistics - Playback statistics like play count and last played date/time.
 * TagLib - Use TagLib for meta data functions.
 * WASAPI - Windows Audio Session API output.
+* WaveBar - A wave form seek bar with mono and multi channel modes.
 * Windows - Global key bindings (Multi media keys), system tray icon, system media transport controls, taskbar controls.

 I'm saving up for a signing certificate and associated costs but it is very expensive;